 Located in northern Rwanda with an area of 160sq.km, Volcanoes national park borders five volcanoes of the Virunga Mountains.
 The park harbors mountain gorillas, golden monkeys and other endangered species.

 Several tourist activities are carried out in these parks such as gorilla trekking, golden monkey trekking, cultural encounters, hiking and nature walks, lake and cave tours and so much more.
-It is important to note that the Virunga conservation area is the only place you can find mountain gorillas in the whole world.
+It is important to note that the Virunga conservation area and Bwindi Impenetrable National Park are the only places you can find mountain gorillas in the whole world.